Migz93/ha-local-photos/README.md

 Check that your photos are in the correct directory (`/config/www/photos` or a subdirectory) and that they are in a supported format (JPG, JPEG, PNG, GIF, BMP, or WEBP).
 Also, make sure the files aren't too large - the integration has a 20MB file size limit for images.

-### Can I use this integration offline?

-Yes!
-That's one of the main benefits of this integration compared to the original Google Photos integration.
-Since all photos are stored locally, this integration works completely offline without any external API dependencies.

 ## Notes / Remarks / Limitations